Glaucus atlanticus, or the blue dragon, is one of the most fascinating looking creatures in the ocean. And also one of the most deadly.

 When the slug comes across a helpless jellyfish drifting unwittingly to its death, it snatches it by its body and pulls chunks off of its gelatinous mass with strong jaws and rows of needle-sharp teeth.
 And if there aren’t any venomous jellies around to ingest, blue dragons will turn to cannibalism.

 Glaucus atlanticus can be just as dangerous on the beach.
-After they’ve fed on poisonous jellyfish, they have the ability to concentrate that poison within their bodies and unleash a sting more powerful than that of the jellyfish they ate.
+After they’ve fed on venomous jellyfish, they have the ability to concentrate that venom within their bodies and unleash a sting more powerful than that of the jellyfish they ate.
 Unsuspecting beachgoers can sometimes find themselves on the painful end of that sting.

 But just last month, a small wave of blue dragons hit the beaches of Florida — beautiful as they are, let’s hope this isn’t the start of an invasion.